Nachtfeuer/concept-queen/README.md

 Also I am interested to compare the performance.

-For now this project covers Python, Perl, Ruby, PHP, C, C++, Java, Nodejs, FreeBasic, FreePascal, D, CSharp (Mono), Scala, Groovy, Go, Kotlin, Lua and Dart.
+For now this project covers Python, Perl, Ruby, PHP, C, C++, Java, Nodejs, FreeBasic, FreePascal, D, CSharp (Mono), Scala, Groovy, Go, Kotlin, Lua, Dart and julia.

 ## Rules
 Everybody is - of course - invited to participate.
 You can use any language